davidmerrick/PortlandBus/README.md

 - `TRIMET_APP_ID`: API key for accessing TriMet.
 Get one [here](https://developer.trimet.org/).
 - `INVOCATION_NAME`: Name used to invoke your skill.
 Mine is `Portland Bus`.

+## Recommended settings
+- 512 MB of memory is plenty.
+- Timeout of 5s seems to work well and eliminate any DynamoDB calls prematurely timing out.

 # Reference

 [This guide](https://alexa-skills-kit-sdk-for-java.readthedocs.io/en/latest/Developing-Your-First-Skill.html) was very helpful in getting up to speed on writing an Alexa skill in Java.
 I subsequently rewrote it in Kotlin.